-My oldest daughter, she’s that little figure at the bottom of the rock, attempted to climb the wall with no climbing gear or knowledge.
-All she knew was that she was going to climb the wall one way or the other.
+I took a photo of the wall and then I saw that that little figure on the photo is my eldest daughter.
+She was attempting to climb the wall with no climbing gear or knowledge.
+All she knew was that she was going to climb the wall one way or the other and get to the top.

-With her determination at hand, I thought about how many of us are blinded by reaching our goal or to start climbing the “career ladder” lacking equipment that will help us reach the top.
+With her determination at hand, I thought about how many of us become blinded by reaching the top and start climbing the “career ladder” lacking equipment and knowledge on how to reach the top.

-In any career path, you must equip yourself with the education and training you need to start climbing that professional ladder correctly and safely.
+In any career path, you must equip yourself with the education and training you need to start climbing that professional ladder strategically.

-If you’re looking to make a career switch or looking to return to school, all these decisions require you doing your research to find the right resources along with a person guiding your safety line, like a mentor.
-Yes you can do it alone, many climb by themselves however these climbers are season climbers who have been trained.
+If you’re looking to make a career switch or looking to return to school, all these decisions require you doing your research to find the right resources along with a mentor, or someone to guide yo along your new journey.
+Yes, the option to do it alone is there but no matter what you decide you still will need a guiding line like when you climb.

 No matter if you are a seasoned professional or a recent graduate, you will continue to need addition training or certifications.

-Going back to my daughter’s attempt in climbing the rock, she realized that she needed the proper gear and training.
+Going back to my daughter’s attempt in climbing the wall of rocks, she realized that she needed the proper gear and training.
 She didn’t climb that rock but she did start taking climbing classes.
-Happy climbing.
+You have to start somewhere, right?!
+Happy climbing!